Conch Shells as Musical Instruments and in Living Sea Snails

 The queen conch belongs to the family Strombidae and is therefore considered to be a true conch.
 Its scientific name is Strombus gigas.
 It lives in the Caribbean Sea and the Gulf of Mexico and is also found in the Florida Keys.
-The conch can reach a length of one foot and a weight of five pounds.
+The animal can reach a length of one foot and a weight of five pounds.

 Like other members of its family, the queen conch moves with the aid of its modified operculum.
 It moves in a series of jerks, pushing itself forward on the strong and pointed operculum, which acts like a claw.
 This method of movement is slow but effective.

-During mating, the male conch inserts a tube under the female's shell and transfers sperm into her body.
-She stores the sperm until her eggs are ready to be fertlized.
+During mating, the male inserts a tube under the female's shell and transfers sperm into her body.
+She stores the sperm until her eggs are ready to be fertilized.
 The eggs are laid in a sticky, rope-like structure.
 The rope becomes covered with sand, which camouflages the developing eggs.
 After three to five days, the eggs hatch into larvae.
 The larvae eventually undergo metamorphosis and become adults (if they aren't eaten by predators).
 The queen conch is a long-lived animal.
 It generally lives for 20 to 30 years but may live for as long as 40.

 Animal Conservation and Music

 I think that conchs are very interesting animals.
 I also think that their conservation is important.
 They play a useful role in the ocean ecosystem.
 I would never kill a conch in order to obtain its shell.
 If I found an empty shell, though, I would definitely pick it up, as I often do with other sea shells that I find.
-I think the sound of a blown conch shell is beautiful and haunting when created by a skilful musician.
+I think the sound of a blown conch shell is beautiful and haunting when created by a skillful musician.
 It's a sound that I'd love to produce myself.